CHTeam17/discounthunt/README.md

 - `YAAS_CLIENT`: your *Application*'s *Identifier*
 - `YAAS_CLIENT_ID`: your *Application*'s *Client ID*
 - `YAAS_CLIENT_SECRET`: Your *Application*'s *Client Secret*

-If you use the *Application*'s credentials, you're running in a single tenant mode.
-Therefore you have to change the flag "YAAS_CLIENT_IS_APPLICATION" parameter in [default.properties](src/main/resources/default.properties) to "true".
+- `YAAS_CLIENT_IS_APPLICATION` parameter in [default.properties](src/main/resources/default.properties) to “true” (As you are using the  Application's credentials, you're running in a single tenant mode.
+Therefore you have to set this to true flag)"

 You have to store the ID of your *Project/Site* as `TENANT` in [TestConstants.java](src/test/java/com/sap/wishlist/api/TestConstants.java).